 Some of the greatest benefits of yoga for neuropathy are as follows:

 In association with medical treatment, yoga for peripheral neuropathy can be highly effective in improving pain and life quality.
-However, always consult your doctor before trying anything new.
+However, always consult your doctor before trying yoga for diabetic neuropathy.

 As per research, yoga is advantageous in reducing blood pressure, inflammation and stress levels, all of which can slow down the progression of neuropathy.